Popularity isn’t always a sign of a smooth-functioning internet phone service.

 - Are you using a virtual private network (VPN)?
 Check your VPN’s server location — further server distances can increase latency in your network, which might be slowing down your speed.

-- Try clearing your browser’s cache and cookies.
+- Try clearing your browser’s cache and cookies — Clearing them can improve browser performance.

-You can also try a reboot if Google Voice isn’t working on your browser or double-check Google Voice’s system and browser requirements.
-However, if none of these help and slow loading remains a consistent issue, there’s not much you can do.
+If none of these help, and slow loading remains a consistent issue, there’s not much you can do.

 Issue 8: Google Voice number disappeared

 For business owners, the risk of losing a phone number is never ideal, even if it’s easily avoidable.
-This issue is specific to Google Voice and doesn’t happen with other VoIP phone providers.
+This issue is specific to Google Voice and doesn’t happen with other VoIP phone providers, like OpenPhone.

 Issue 9: Can’t port phone numbers

 Google Voice states it can port phone numbers, but users may run into a number of porting issues on the platform.
 For example, Voice does not support porting toll-free numbers to Google Voice.
-And if you decide to port a number to Google Voice, you’ll get stuck if you don’t pay a $20 porting fee per number.
+And if you decide to port a number to the free version, you’ll get stuck if you don’t pay a $20 fee.

 The process doesn’t make it easy, either, as users report: